RAK5146 WisLink LPWAN Concentrator Quick Start Guide

 sudo gateway-config

-Then, you will see a page the same as Figure 12.
+- Then, you will see a page similar to the one shown in Figure 12.

-- Set pi password - used to set/change the password of the gateway
+- Set pi password: Used to set or change the password of the gateway.

-- Set up RAK Gateway LoRa Concentrator - used to configure the frequency, which the gateway will operate on, and the LoRaWAN Server which the gateway will work with
+- Set up RAK Gateway Channel Plan: Used to configure the operating frequency of the gateway and the LoRaWAN Server it will connect with.

-- Restart packet -forwarder - used to restart the LoRa packet forwarded process
+- Restart packet-forwarder: Used to restart the LoRa packet forwarding process.

-- Edit packet-forwarder config - used to open the global_conf.json file, to edit LoRaWAN parameters manually
+- Edit packet-forwarder Config: Used to open and manually edit LoRaWAN parameters in the

-- Configure Wifi - used to configure the Wi-Fi settings to connect to a network
+file. - Configure WIFI: Used to configure the Wi-Fi settings for network connections.

-A unique ID will be generated for the gateway.
-This is also called Gateway EUI squared in red in the figure above and is essential for registering the gateway with any LoRa Network Server (TTN, ChirpStack).
+A unique ID, also known as the Gateway EUI, will be generated for the gateway.
+This ID is highlighted in red in Figure 12 and is essential for registering the gateway with any LoRa Network Server (e.g., TTN, ChirpStack).

 sudo gateway-version